How to Protect My Computer While Streaming Videos 2024

 Firefox or Chrome?

 If privacy is your main concern, Firefox may offer a superior solution.
 Mozilla is a non-profit, meaning it doesn’t have the same incentive to sell your browsing data and information to other parties.
-Firefox also recently added the automatic blocking of ad trackers, a function that is highly valuable in an era of omnipresent advertisement.
+Firefox also provides automatic blocking of ad trackers, a function that is highly valuable in an era of omnipresent advertisement.

 NoScript